springcomp/azure-functions-university/lessons/dotnet8/durable-functions/long-running/README.md

 ![](https://learn.microsoft.com/en-us/azure/azure-functions/durable/media/durable-functions-concepts/function-chaining.png)

 Building a workflow that adheres to these guidlelines by hand is represents a significant undertaking.
+Although most cloud queue solutions help building resilient processes, the developer still has to think about error handling and implement patterns such as dead-lettering.

-The Durable Functions extension framework
+The Durable Functions extension framework abstracts away …

 https://learn.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-orchestrations?tabs=csharp-inproc